Maria Hueber: Religious community

-Hueber's confessor, Isidor Kirnigl, had come across a community of nuns in Rome who were teaching poor girls.
-When he suggested that she attempt something similar in Brixen, Hueber - along with her associate Regina Pfurner - started the Order of the Tertiary Sisters of St. Francis and opened a school for girls on 12 September 1700: the first such institution in Tyrol.
+Hueber's confessor, Isidor Kirnigl, had come across a community of religious sisters in Rome who were teaching poor girls.
+When he suggested that Maria attempt something similar in Brixen, she, along with her associate Regina Pfurner, started a congregation Franciscan tertiaries and opened a school for girls on 12 September 1700: the first such institution in Tyrol.
 The girls were taught reading, writing and sewing.